 Metal crafts in India date back to the Indus Valley Civilization.
 The discovery of the Dancing Girl sealed the fact that people of the sub-continent region were masters at moulding metal since long.
 The legacy of metal works is seen till date in bronze statues of the Chola kingdom or the iron pillar at Mehrauli in Delhi made during Ashoka’s time.

-But though the metal crafts have been an intrinsic part of the Indian artists and sculptures they have also served their purpose in utilitarian and practical usages.
+But though the metal crafts of India have been an intrinsic part of the Indian artists and sculptures they have also served their purpose in utilitarian and practical usages.
 On one hand metals have been widely used to create mythological figures and deities, whereas, on the other, metal pots, pans, frames, locks, key chains etc. are also very common in our cultures.
 There are large variants of how metals are handled and what they finally turn out to be.

-Types of Indian Metal Crafts
+Types of Metal Crafts of Indian

 Before we move on, a quick look at the different types of metal crafts is required.
 The art of working on the metals also means infusing it with other objects.